Common Winter Hazards Among the Elderly

-Keeping your senior warm through winter is essential, so consider doing the following:
+Keeping your elder warm through winter is essential, so consider doing the following:

-- Make sure your parent is dressing appropriately for the temperatures
+- Make sure your loved one is dressing appropriately for the weather.

-- Make sure your loved one is eating enough, as food is burned by the body to produce heat
+- Make sure your loved one is eating enough.
+Food is required to create energy the body needs to produce heat.

 Ice and Snow